MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 Dr Hunt will make small incisions in your scalp, through which he will gently insert a tiny camera at the end of a thin plastic tube.
 This allows Dr Hunt to see the muscles and fatty tissue and effectively tighten and reduce them where required.
 He will then lift your brows, before closing the incisions with clips or stitches.

 When you get home you should rest in bed for the remainder of the day.
-You should plan minimal activity and movement for the first 48 hours, and no activity that will increase your heart rate above 100 beats per minute within the first three weeks after surgery.
+You should plan minimal activity and movement for the first 48 hours, and no activity that will increase your heart rate above 100 beats per minute within the first 3 weeks after surgery.

-When will I see the end result of Brow LIft?
+When Will I See the End Result of Brow Lift?

-How painful is a Brow Lift?
+How Painful Is a Brow Lift?

-A browlift is not a particularly painful surgery.
 Like any other surgical procedure, some degree of pain will be felt in the areas around the eye and above the eyebrows.
 Nevertheless, the pain is usually easily manageable using routine painkillers.

 This field is for validation purposes and should be left unchanged.